strapi/documentation/docusaurus/docs/cloud/account/settings.md

 ### Managing connected accounts

 You can connect a Google account and a GitHub account to your Strapi Cloud account.
-Deploying to Strapi Cloud requires that the code of your Strapi application is hosted on GitHub.
 The _Connected accounts_ section lists accounts that are currently connected to your Strapi Cloud account.
-From there you can either connect a Google or GitHub account or disconnect from an existing one.
+From there you can also connect a new Google or GitHub account if one is not already connected.

-To connect a new Google or GitHub account, click on the **Connect account** account and follow the next steps on the corresponding website.
-Click on the three dots next next to an account listed as "Connected" and click on the **Manage on…** button to manage the account on the corresponding website  connected account, or on the **Disconnect** button to disconnect the account.
+To connect a new Google or GitHub account to your Strapi Cloud account, click on the **Connect account** button and follow the next steps on the corresponding website.

 ### Deleting Strapi Cloud account